anson-1998/Data-Analysis-With-SQL/README.md

-# Data Analysis On Sample Company Data With SQL
+# Data Querying On Sample Company Data With SQL

 ## Task
 To identify companies with a constant increase in revenue and net income under a particular range of years.